SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 ## Getting Help

-If you get stuck, contact your Adaptavist Customer Success Manager.
+If you need to talk migrating ScriptRunner to Cloud, speak to a ScriptRunner [Customer Success Manager](https://www.scriptrunnerhq.com/locker/customer-success-team).

 For DC Groovy Behaviour migration specifically, the ScriptRunner Migration Suite is the right tool:
 - https://migrationsuite.scriptrunnerhq.com/